Skip to content

 Plantinga’s Evolutionary Version

-Plantinga concludes that the probability of reliable cognitive faculties, given naturalism and evolution (P(R|N&E)), is low.
-Since we need to trust our cognitive faculties to evaluate any argument - including arguments for naturalism - accepting naturalism provides a “defeater” for all our beliefs, including naturalism itself.
+Plantinga concludes the probability of reliable cognition given naturalism and evolution is low.
+Since we need to trust our minds to evaluate any argument - including arguments for naturalism - accepting naturalism gives us reason to doubt all our beliefs, including naturalism itself.

 Why the Argument Falls Short